magicmark/blog.larah.me/src/content/blog/test-slop.md

 In short, tell your agent to read that post and “test at the edges” of the system.
 Avoid many granular unit tests and avoid mocking (where possible).

-As much as possible, write integration-style tests that send real inputs and assert real world behavior or output.
+Write integration-style tests that send real inputs and assert real world behavior or output.
 This applies to:
   - CLI inputs and output
   - Files written to disk